uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0043-reconnaissance.md

 ### T1591.003 - Gather Victim Org Information: Identify Business Tempo

+Procedures:

+- Adversaries may gather information about the victim's business tempo that can be used during targeting.
+Information about an organization’s business tempo may include a variety of details, including operational hours/days of the week.
+This information may also reveal times/dates of purchases and shipments of the victim’s hardware and software resources.
+Adversaries may gather this information in various ways, such as direct elicitation via Phishing for Information.
+Information about business tempo may also be exposed to adversaries via online or other accessible data sets (ex: Social Media or Search Victim-Owned Websites).
+Gathering this information may reveal opportunities for other forms of reconnaissance (ex: Phishing for Information or Search Open Websites/Domains), establishing operational resources (ex: Establish Accounts or Compromise Accounts), and/or initial access (ex: Supply Chain Compromise or Trusted Relationship)

 ### T1591.004 - Gather Victim Org Information: Identify Roles

 Procedures: